HOME • SEARCH • EMAIL • ABOUT

 Studies

-Chronic Toxicity Study: Study of dried ethanol extract of the husk of the grain of Paspalum scrobiculatum produced (1) tranquilization and tremors in various animal species (2) potentiated the effect of hexobarbitone in mice (3) produced hypothermia in mice and rats (4) enhanced leptazol toxicity in rats (5) hypotension and diminished carotid occlusion reflex in anesthetized dogs.
+Chronic Toxicity Study / Grain Husk: Study of dried ethanol extract of the husk of the grain of Paspalum scrobiculatum produced (1) tranquilization and tremors in various animal species (2) potentiated the effect of hexobarbitone in mice (3) produced hypothermia in mice and rats (4) enhanced leptazol toxicity in rats (5) hypotension and diminished carotid occlusion reflex in anesthetized dogs.

-Tranquilizing Effect: A dried ethanol extract of husk of Paspalum scrobiculatum grain was given to forty psychotic patients in a double blind control, cross over method.
+Tranquilizing Effect: Previous acute and subacute toxicity study in animals showed a considerable margin of safety.
+In this study, a dried ethanol extract of husk of Paspalum scrobiculatum grain was given to forty psychotic patients in a double blind control, cross over method.
 The extract was found to have a tranquilizing effect on patients.
+(7)

 Wound Healing: Study

 in animals showed a paste from P. scrobiculatum hastened wound healing.
-Significant increases in protein and collagen occurred at the wound area where the poultice was applied, with more rapid wound closure.
+Significant increases in protein and collagen occurred with more rapid wound closure at the wound area where the poultice was applied. (•) Study evaluated the influence of finger miller and kodo millet on rat dermal wound healing on an excision wound model.
+There was a significant increase in protein and collagen contents and decrease in lipid peroxides, with lower number of days for complete wound closure.
+(15)

 Toxicity